-- 313 Only few studies use the Bayesian approach that integrates varve counting information with - radiocarbon dates (Bonk et al., 2021; Vandergoes et al., 2018; Shanahan et al., 2012; Fortin et al., - 315 2019).
-We extracted three different methods and for comparison include one model only with - radiocarbon data, i.e. excluding any VT-99 information.
-Thus, four different age-depth models (A- - D) are compared and discussed: - 318 A) Model based only on radiocarbon dates. - 319 B) This parameter-based varve integration method introduced by Vandergoes et al. (2018) - 320 compares several varve integration techniques for sediments from Lake Ohau (New Zealand) - 321 using both OxCal and Bacon.
-Here, we select the integration approach with Bacon, where the - "varve counts function" is the source for the prior-parameter of mean accumulation rate.
-Major - 323 changes in accumulation history recorded by the varve data are derived by using the R package - "segmented" (Muggeo, 2022).
-It dissects the sediment sequence and for each resulting segment - an individual mean accumulation-rate prior is defined.
+Only few studies use the Bayesian approach that integrates varve counting information with radiocarbon dates (Bonk et al., 2021; Vandergoes et al., 2018; Shanahan et al., 2012; Fortin et al., 2019).
+We extracted three different methods and for comparison include one model only with radiocarbon data, i.e. excluding any VT-99 information.
+Thus, four different age-depth models (A-D) are presented in this study.

-C) The tie point-based integration used by Shanahan et al. (2012) integrates the varve chronology from Lake Bosumtwi (Ghana) based on certain tie points with normally distributed age uncertainties of the cumulative error.
-They address the problem of integrating all individual varve counts, as they cannot be considered as independent chronological datapoints.
+- A. A model based only on radiocarbon dates is first discussed. - B. The parameter-based varve integration method introduced by Vandergoes et al. (2018) is then discussed, which compares several varve integration techniques for sediments from Lake Ohau (New Zealand) using both OxCal and Bacon.
+Here, we select the integration approach with Bacon, where the "varve counts function" is the source for the prior parameter of mean accumulation rate.
+Major changes in accumulation history recorded by the varve data are derived by using the R package "segmented" (Muggeo, 2022).
+It dissects the sediment sequence and for each resulting segment an individual mean accumulation rate prior is defined. - C. The tie-point-based integration used by Shanahan et al. (2012) is then discussed, which integrates the varve chronology from Lake Bosumtwi (Ghana) based on certain tie points with normally distributed age uncertainties of the cumulative error.
+They address the problem of integrating all individual varve counts, as they cannot be considered as independent chronological data points.
 Thus, they would be weighted too strongly in the model.
-The compromise we have chosen for this study, is placing one varve tie-point every 100 years.
-As there is no varve counting available for HZM19 but VT-99 ages based on marker layers, we implement them with cumulative errors as tie points instead.

-D) The segmented and parameter-based integration introduced by Bonk et al. (2021) provides the most complex method for varve integration.
+The compromise they have chosen for this study is placing one varve tie point every 100 years.
+As there is no varve counting available for HZM19 but VT-99 ages based on marker layers, we implement them with cumulative errors as tie points instead. - D. The segmented and parameter-based integration introduced by Bonk et al. (2021) is the final method discussed and provides the most complex method for varve integration.
 The problem of not or poorly varved sections in the sediment profile of Lake Gosciaz (Poland) is compensated by dividing the profile into three sections and interpolating the section with low-quality varves using Bayesian modelling.
 For the Holzmaar record, we define four sections: sections 2 and 4 are based on Bayesian modelling, while sections 1 and 3 rely on VT-99.
 Section 3 is treated as a floating chronology and placed based on the sum of calibrated radiocarbon probabilities lying within this section.
-To tighten the two Bayesian modelled sections to the following varved sections, an anchor tie-point based on the oldest age of the younger sections is implemented.
+To tighten the two Bayesian modelled sections and the following varved sections, an anchor tie point based on the oldest age of the younger sections is implemented.

-For each model we use radiocarbon dates published by Hajdas et al., 1995 and Hajdas et al., 2000 (Table 5), the calibration curve IntCal20 (Reimer et al., 2020) and make use of the default accumulation strength and memory priors.
-We also implement a surface age of -69 ± 1 cal.
-BP as tie point with a normal distributed error to anchor the chronology to present-day.
+For each model we use radiocarbon dates published by Hajdas et al. (1995, 2000) (Table A5) and the calibration curve IntCal20 (Reimer et al., 2020) and make use of the default accumulation strength and memory priors.
+We also implement a surface age of -69 ± 1 cal BP as a tie point with a normal distributed error to anchor the chronology to present-day.

-4. Results and Interpretation
+4 Results and interpretation